 Government guidance on the lockdown may tighten or ease over time, so please follow changes to Government guidance.

 The Great British Spring Clean is about demonstrating that you love where you live – whether that’s by ‘pledging to pick’ while you’re walking the dog or taking the kids to school, hosting a clean-up or joining someone else’s event.

 We are asking all residents to pledge to do a litter pick during this time.

 Our Neighbourhood Services teams can help with:

-Keep Britain Tidy have produced a “how to” guide for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for the clean-ups as well promotional posters for groups wishing to hold a clean-up.
-These can be downloaded from their website here Great British Spring Clean
+Keep Britain Tidy have produced a “How To Guide (PDF, 2.34KB)” for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for the clean-ups.

-If you decide to run a letter pick then please email email@example.com or contact your Neighbourhood wardens, so we can log your litter pick but also provide bags, loan litter pickers and arrange collection of the bags afterwards.
+If you decide to run a litter pick then please email email@example.com or contact your Neighbourhood wardens, so we can log your litter pick but also provide bags, loan litter pickers and arrange collection of the bags afterwards.